Sagelt/beyond/text/introduction.md

 of as technology.
 Sure, there's no reliable electricity, but somehow the winds of magic drive enough electrons around to keep things functioning (most of the time).
-There may not be gasoline for that pickup truck, but it turns out troll spit is just as flamable.
+There may not be gasoline for that pickup truck, but it turns out troll spit is just as flammable.
 In general any modern technology works as the same concept, but against a different world: a cell phone app might actually collect stray thoughts instead of posts, while a movie screen becomes an actual portal to another realm.
 Honor the metaphor of what technology does over the details